Natural borders of France: The formation of the Hexagon

 Under the Consulate and the First French Empire, Napoleon expanded France to its theoretical natural borders through his conquests, mainly with the goal of controlling the coasts.
 In fact, the war against the United Kingdom rested partly on the ban on all commerce with Great Britain.
 In 1812, France had 130 departments (134 including the four departments in Catalonia, which were only partially integrated).
 France's territory was stretched beyond the Rhine by the annexation of the Kingdom of Holland (1810), and the north coast of Germany to Lübeck (1811), beyond the Pyrenees by the annexation of part of Catalonia (1812), and beyond the Alps by the annexation of parts of Italy between 1801 and 1805.

 After the first abdication of Napoleon on April 6, 1814, France lost, by the Treaty of Paris, all its territories conquered after 1792.
 France only kept a small part of Savoy.
 After Waterloo, by the second Treaty of Paris in 1815, France was taken back to its 1790 borders and therefore lost Savoy.
 Savoy and Nice were definitively annexed by France in 1860 by the Treaty of Turin.

 The debate over France's borders continued throughout the nineteenth century.
 Jules Michelet, in his History of France, saw in it a deterministic cause of the history of France.
-The debate resurged in 1830 at the independence of Belgium and then between 1871 and 1918, when Alsace-Lorraine was annexed and incorporated by the German Empire.
+The debate resurged in 1830 during the Belgian Revolution and then between 1871 and 1918, when Alsace-Lorraine was annexed and incorporated by the German Empire.